ShahRishi/OphthaBERT-glaucoma/README.md

 ```

 ## Source Installation (not recommended)
+Installation of the latest version of [uv](https://docs.astral.sh/uv/getting-started/installation/) is highly recommended
 ```bash
 # Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)